A Course in Interacting Particle Systems: Homogeneous invariant laws

 Theorem~\ref{T:homcon} has a simple corollary.

-\bcor[Homogeneous invariant laws] All homogeneous invariant laws of a contact process are convex combinations of $\de_\emptyset$ and $\ov\nu$. \ecor \bpro Let $\nu$ be any homogeneous invariant law.
-We will show that $\nu$ is a convex combination. of $\de_\emptyset$ and $\ov\nu$.
-If $\nu=\de_0$ we are done.
-Otherwise, as in the proof of Lemma~\ref{L:nontriv}, we can write $\nu=(1-p)\de_0+p\mu$ where $p\in(0,1]$ and $\mu$ is a nontrivial homogeneous invariant law.
+\begin{corollary}[Homogeneous invariant laws] All homogeneous invariant laws of a contact process are convex combinations of $\de_{\un 0}$ and $\ov\nu$. \end{corollary}

+\begin{Proof} Let $\nu$ be any homogeneous invariant law.
+We will show that $\nu$ is a convex combination of $\de_{\un 0}$ and $\ov\nu$.
+If $\nu=\de_{\un 0}$ we are done.
+Otherwise, as in the proof of Lemma~\ref{L:nontriv}, we can write $\nu=(1-p)\de_{\un 0}+p\mu$ where $p\in(0,1]$ and $\mu$ is a nontrivial homogeneous invariant law.
 But now Theorem~\ref{T:homcon} implies that